mahmudulsagor/dynamic-e-com-website/README.md

 # dynamic-e-com-website
-this is fully dynamic website
+This is fully dynamic website